codewars/docs/content/concepts/kata/translations.md

 - **Tests** which are run against user solution when they consider their solution ready.
 Tests collected in this snipped must pass to consider the kata solved.
 - **Preloaded** snippet, which contains code not visible to users, and availale for both sample tests and full tests.

-Description is shared among all language versions, so changing it in your translation will change it for all remaining languages.
+The description is shared among all language versions so changing it in your translation will change it for all languages.
 If you need to add some language specific information in the description, you can use Codewars specific extensions for Markdown formatting: [Sequential Code Blocks](/references/markdown/extensions/#sequential-code-blocks) or [Language Conditional Rendering](/references/markdown/extensions/#conditional-rendering).

-Translation does not have to be finished in one go.
+The translation does not have to be finished in one go.
 It can be saved and kept in draft state as long as necessary.
-When translator considers it ready, it can be published and put in a "pending" state.
-It becomes available for other users for review, and can be approved, edited with fixes if necessary, or rejected.
-Only one translation can be published for given kata and language.
-For example, if there's already published Java translation, another one can be created but cannot be published until the former one is rejected.
+When the translator considers it ready, it can be published which places it in a "pending" state and becomes available for other users to review, approve, edit or reject.
+Only one translation may be published for any given kata and language.
+For example, if a published Java translation already exists then a new one may be created but not published until the former is rejected.

-**NOTE:** kata authors and users with appropriate privileges are able to add new language versions directly with kata editor.
-This approach is strongly discouraged for following reasons:
+**NOTE:** kata authors and users with appropriate privileges are able to add new language versions directly within the kata editor.
+This approach is strongly discouraged for the following reasons:

-- such language version cannot be properly reviewed before it's published, so it misses its opportunity to have bugs and issues found by reviewers,
+- such language versions cannot be properly reviewed before it's published so it misses the opportunity for bugs and issues to be found by reviewers,
-- maintenance of a language version created this way is difficult, because it cannot by improved by forking.
-It can be changed only with kata editor, and this way is available only to power users.
+- maintenance of a language version created this way is difficult because it cannot be improved by forking.
+It can be changed only with the kata editor which is available only to power users.

 ### Reward

-Translators are rewarded for their contribution after translation it is approved and becomes available for others to solve:
+Translators are rewarded for their contribution upon approval of their translation:

-- Rank for the language of the translation increases just as if tranlator solved the kata in this language.
+- The translator earns rank progress for the individual language in which the translation was authored in, equivalent to solving the kata in that language.
-- Author gains twice as much [Honor points](/references/gamification/honor/#other) as compared to solving the kata.
+- The translator gains twice the [honor](/references/gamification/honor/#other) compared to solving the kata.
-- If the kata is in beta, rank and Honor rewards are granted once it gets approved and its rank assigned.
+- If the kata is in beta, rank and honor rewards are granted upon approval of the kata itself.
-- Author is marked as [coauthor (TODO: explain)]() of translated kata.
+- The translator is listed as a [coauthor (TODO: explain)]() of the kata.

-_*WARNING:* Currently, "Coauthor" flag seems to be affected by a bug which prevents coauthors of a kata from collecting a reward for its translations.
-Until it gets fixed, users are rewarded for a translation only if they are not a coauthor of the translated kata yet._
+_WARNING: Currently, the co-author flag seems to be affected by a bug which only rewards translators with honor and rank progress if they have not been listed as a co-author of the kata prior to the approval of the translation._

 ## Reviewing and working with pending translations